Short answer: Never cook with a wine that you wouldn’t drink yourself.

 Check out foodandwine.com for some delicious recipes calling for a red wine that will make you feel like a star of Food Network.

-Which type of red wine is best for cooking?
+Which red wines are best for cooking?

 Don’t even think about substituting white wine when a recipe calls for red wine; or vice versa.
 The tannins and acidity play a huge role in how your dish will play out.
 The best type of red wine to use with your cooking is one that pairs well with the dish.